-Camera missed Jota call but player offside - SFA
+Camera missed Jota 'goal' but player offside - SFA

 Last updated on .From the section Celtic

-Cameras "did not capture an appropriate view" of Jota's disallowed goal for Celtic against Motherwell, but the Scottish FA say the player was offside.
+Cameras "did not capture an appropriate view" of Jota's disallowed Scottish Premiership goal for Celtic against Motherwell on Wednesday, but the Scottish FA say the player was offside.

-Jota was flagged offside after netting at Fir Park on Wednesday, with Celtic eventually winning 2-1.
+Jota was flagged offside after netting at Fir Park, as Celtic won 2-1.

-Footage from the 18-yard line in the Motherwell half was unavailable with VAR reviewing the incident from the corresponding angle in the Celtic half.
+Footage from the 18-yard line in the Motherwell half was unavailable, with VAR reviewing the incident from the corresponding angle in the Celtic half.

-The SFA say they have "provided feedback to the host broadcaster".
+The Scottish FA say they have "provided feedback to the host broadcaster".

-VAR has been operating in the Scottish Premiership since 21 October.
+VAR has been operating in Scotland's top flight since 21 October.

-"Referee Operations can confirm that during a VAR review at Motherwell v Celtic, the footage from the relevant 18-yard line camera did not capture an appropriate view of the incident," the SFA said in their statement.
+"Referee Operations can confirm that during a VAR review at Motherwell v Celtic, the footage from the relevant 18-yard line camera did not capture an appropriate view of the incident," read a Scottish FA statement.

 "While the broadcast footage was only able to show a wider camera angle for viewers, Hawk-Eye technology is designed to calibrate an accurate offside decision from either of the two 18-yard line camera positions, with the subsequent VAR review determining that the Celtic player had received the ball in an offside position.